11 minute read

 Next, in order to get broker and consumer offset information into Datadog, modify the kafka_consumer/conf.yaml file to match your setup.
 If your Kafka endpoint differs from the default (localhost:9092), you’ll need to update the kafka_connect_str value in this file.
 If you want to monitor specific consumer groups within your cluster, you can specify them in the consumer_groups value; otherwise, you can set monitor_unlisted_consumer_groups to true to tell the Agent to fetch offset values from all consumer groups.

-You can also configure the Datadog Agent to collect logs from Kafka and ZooKeeper.
+You can also configure the Datadog Agent to collect logs from Kafka (and ZooKeeper, where applicable).
 The Agent’s log collection is disabled by default, so first you’ll need to modify the Agent’s configuration file to set logs_enabled: true.

 Next, in Kafka’s conf.yaml file, uncomment the logs section and modify it if necessary to match your broker’s configuration.
-Do the same in ZooKeeper’s conf.yaml file, updating the tags section and the logs section to direct the Agent to collect and tag your ZooKeeper logs and send them to Datadog.
+ZooKeeper users should do the same in ZooKeeper’s conf.yaml file, updating the tags section and the logs section to direct the Agent to collect and tag your ZooKeeper logs and send them to Datadog.

 In both of the conf.yaml files, you should modify the service tag to use a common value so that Datadog aggregates logs from all the components in your Kafka deployment.
 Here is an example of how this looks in a Kafka configuration file that uses the same service tag we applied to Kafka metrics in the previous section: